Lenox1999/10_secs_to_type/README.md

 if the countdown is over you have your final score and cant type anymore
 # Set up
 Clone the repo and open the scr/index.html in the browser
+# future updates
+a much prettier look will be added somewhen in the future